gvwilson/fiction/in-heck/index.md

 "I was just—what?
 What's wrong?"

-"P-Prosecutors,"
+"P-Regulators,"
 Gumption panted,
 getting the word out on the second try.
-"A bunch of Prosecutors just come up along Makers Road past our place headin' toward town."
+"A bunch of Regulators just come up along Makers Road past our place headin' toward town."
 He waved more or less in the direction of the village.

 Mama Roo's eyes widened.
-"Prosecutors?
+"Regulators?
 Are you sure?"

 Gumption nodded breathlessly.